beshkin/beshkin.github.io/server/README.md

 ```shell
 cp .env.example .env
 ```
-2. Update datbase settings for your local setup.
+2. Update database settings for your local setup.
 Note: in case you use docker image from the project, you don't need to change database.
 3. Add API ACCESS key from The Movie DB ([https://www.themoviedb.org/](https://www.themoviedb.org/)) You need to register and obtain the API key from Profile > API page.